 The Powell Police Department provides free child safety seat checks.
 Appointments are required.
 Complete the online form here to request an appointment.
 Residents can also make an appointment with the Delaware General Health District at 740.368.1700 or Liberty Township Fire Station #322 at 740.938.2027.

 Be aware of Ohio’s Child Passenger Safety Laws; click here (pdf) for more information.

-The Powell Police Department holds the Citizens Police Academy annually in the fall.
+The Powell Police Department holds the Citizens Police Academy annually in the spring.
 The Academy runs for 10 weeks and covers topics such as criminal and traffic laws, crime prevention, firearm safety, use of force, fire safety, crime scene investigations and more.
 Interested in joining the upcoming Academy?
 Visit here.